-When hiring a painter, perhaps for the first time, it is hard to know which room to paint first when what you want painted is the interior of your occupied home.
+When hiring a painter, perhaps for the first time, it is hard to know which room to paint first.

-The two most common questions I get when we are painting the interior of a customers home is:
+The two most common questions we get when painting the interior of a customers home is:

 - How long will it take.